Support for understanding your doing

 Continuous embodied art activities will broaden up not only the the practitioner's relationship with the arts but also the practitioner's relating to the world

-All this works best when the practitioner is holding on to a friendly attitude towards themselves and keeping up company with the Inner Artist
+All this works best when the practitioner is holding on to a friendly attitude towards themselves and keeping up company with their Inner Artist

 Creative arts counselors, art therapists, Focusing practitioners, FOAT® practitioners or Expressive Arts practitioners may find Creative Compassion practise useful for themselves and their clients

-Here is the point to discuss some theoretical terms to better understand the doing as a professional in the field of Arts and Health, implementing Creative Compassion practice
+Here is the point to discuss some theoretical terms to better understand the doing of Creative Compassion in the field of Arts and Health

 It is important to differentiate between Felt Sense or body sense, Inner Client, Inner Artist and Art Sense